If you’re a skinny fat woman or man and want to change how you look, how you feel, & how healthy you are, this article may help.

 How to lose the skinny fat belly?

-This will promote an overall increase in your metabolism, which will fire up your fat-burning machine (17).
+This will promote an overall increase in your metabolism, which will fire up your calorie-burning machine that’ll help you lose body fat as you gain muscle (17).

 You see, you can’t target your fat covering your ab muscles by doing lots of crunches or other ab exercises; a well-known study published in the Journal of Strength & Conditioning Research clearly showed that (18).

 Another study had overweight women do ab exercises for 4 weeks along with dieting, and compared them to overweight women who only dieted.

 The ab exercises didn’t make them lose fat around their belly more than the diet-only group (19).